Shavit-Lab/Sparse-Expansion/README.md

 pip install -r requirements.txt pip install -e .
 ```

-Notably, cuML seems to perform most stably on CUDA 11, so we used the cuML packages for that version.

 ## Example Usage
 To evaluate the performance of Sparse Expansion models in terms of perplexity, the following command can be run: